OlexiMakee/XOs/README.md

 # XOs

-XOs is the good old Tic-Tac-Toe PvP turn-based game.
+XOs is the good old Tic-Tac-Toe PvP turn-based game in Python.
 All you need is run XOs.py in your terminal console, program will install a needed library

     python3 XOs.py